British Champs: The Mourne Highline

 Entry Fee. £20.00.

 Pre-entry only.
 This event will have a limited entry cap of 300.
-Entries will open on the 20thJanuary 2019 at 8.00pm and close on the 1st April 2019 or when entry limit is reached.
-Enter at Here.
+Entries will open on the 20thJanuary 2019 at 8.00pm and close on the 1st April 2019 or when entry limit is reached (No refunds will be available after the 1st April 2019).
+Enter Here.
 A list of race entries will be published on the web site.
 Fee includes – Bus transport, light refreshments, showers, car parking, use of Sportident (Si ) race management/results system.
 All Si cards are provided and pre-logged onto the system; no personal Si cards can be used.
 Substitutions are not allowed.
 Min. age 18.
 Teams free.

 Donard Park, Newcastle, Co.
 Down, Northern Ireland.
 Parking, toilets and showers.
 GR373306.